Persistence Image Vectorization of Persistent Homology

 A discretization grid, as an increasing numeric vector.

-Limits and resolution of a discretization grid;
+Limits and resolution of a discretization grid; specify only one of

-Combined with xseq
+Combined with

-to form a 2-dimensional discretization grid.
+xseqto form a 2-dimensional discretization grid.- ymin, ymax, ylen, yby

-Limits and resolution of a discretization grid;
+Limits and resolution of a discretization grid; specify only one of

 The standard deviation of the gaussian distribution convolved with persistence diagrams to obtain persistence images.

 A character string of the selected variable names.
-This field
+This field is a placeholder and will be populated once

-A logical to keep the original variables in the
+A logical to keep the original variables in the output.
+Defaults to

 A logical.
 Should the step be skipped when the recipe is baked by

-operations may not be able to be conducted on new data (e.g. processing the
+bake()?
+While all operations are baked whenprep()is run, some operations may not be able to be conducted on new data (e.g. processing the outcome variable(s)).
+Care should be taken when usingskip = TRUEas it may affect the computations for subsequent operations.- id

 A character string that is unique to this step to identify it.

-with the new step added to the
+An updated version of recipe with the new step added to the

 sequence of any existing operations.